chipchilders/migrate2cs/README_VMWARE.md

 ## log_file = ./logs/vmware_api.log

-[CLOUDSTACK]
+[CloudPlatform]
-### REQUIRED: this is the details for the CloudStack/CloudPlatform which is being migrated to
+### REQUIRED: this is the details for the CloudPlatform/CloudPlatform which is being migrated to
 host = 10.223.130.192:8080

 # these keys are for the 'admin' user so he can act on behalf of other users